HackCommander/hackcommander.github.io/_posts/2022-08-25-ejpt-certification-review.md

 In my opinion, considering the free course, the price of the voucher and the possibility of taking the voucher with a discount, the free retake...
 I think that eJPT is a **very affordable certification**.

 > :warning: Be careful with the name you use during the registration process on the INE website because that is the name that it will appear on the certificate of completion and you will not be able to change it on your own.
 In my case, I used only my name and my first surname so I had to contact to INE support to add my second surname to the profile and to the certificate of completion.
-I had to open several tickets and it took about a month to make the change so I recommend that when you create the account you do it with the name you want to appear on your certificate of completion.
+I had to open several tickets and it took more than a month to make the change so I recommend that when you create the account you do it with the name you want to appear on your certificate of completion.

 <div id='section-id-5'/>
 ## 5. How is the content?